 One of the first things I noticed by slowing down is that I love to be in nature.
 It soothes me.
 There are so many moments of pure beauty in the world.
 Awe-inspiring things that are right outside in our own backyards and yet many people fail to recognize them.
 I stop and look outside to watch the sunset or the moon rise.
 I listen to the birds outside of my window and I appreciate how lucky I am to work at home where I can open the balcony door and enjoy the fresh air all day long.
 I have forgotten how to multi-task.
 I do one thing at a time and I try to be mindful of what I am doing.
 Life in the slow lane is so much better than life in the fast lane.

 I used to think that having anxiety meant that there was something wrong with me.
 But now I realize that it is just a part of me.
-I no longer assume that people who can work 50 hours a week or push themselves to the limit are "normal" while I am somehow broken.
+I no longer assume that people who can work 50 or 60 hours a week or push themselves to the limit are "normal" while I am somehow broken.
 Most of the time, I really don't define myself as having anxiety at all.
 I just accept that there are certain traits I have and I try to recognize that others may have different traits.

 There are still days I struggle with my anxiety.
 Mostly on those nights when my mind seems to grab onto a problem or worry with such intensity that I can't fall asleep.
 On those nights, as I lay in bed with my hand on my heart trying to quiet my mind, I remind myself of the alternative.
 I think about the life I would be living if I hadn't slowed down and took the time to explore my authentic self.
 And in those moments, I am immensely grateful for my anxiety.
 It spoke so loudly that I could not help but listen to what I already knew deep down inside.
 Something had to change in my life.
 And I never want to go back.